patcg-individual-drafts/topics/README.md

         * We could alternatively allow each caller to have its own set of topics for a given user, which would prevent this leak.
 But it would allow a site to learn topics much faster if the various callers on the site communicate their topics with each other.
         * Another possible mitigation is to pick the 5 topics at random, but weighted such that more frequently visited topics are more likely to be picked.
 This makes it a probabilistic determination that the topic was one of the top for the user for the week.
 * There are means by which sensitive information may be revealed:
-    * As a site calls the API for the same user on the same site over time, they will develop a list of topics that are relevant to that user.
+    * As a caller calls the API for the same user on the same site over time, they will develop a list of topics that are relevant to that user.
 That list of topics may have unintended correlations to sensitive topics.
 * In the end, what can be learned from these human curated topics derived from the hostnames of pages that the user visits is probabilistic, and far less detailed than what cookies can provide from full page content, full urls, and precise cross-site identifiers.
 While imperfect, this is clearly better for user privacy than cookies.